-Resource Impacts of Proposed Action Impacts of No Action Aesthetics Less than significant: Minor impacts to aesthetics due to change from a vacant lot to a developed site.
-No impact on scenic resources.
+Resource Potential Effects of Proposed Action Potential Effects of No Action Aesthetics Less than significant: Minor effects to aesthetics due to change from a vacant lot to a developed site.
+No effect on scenic resources.
 Consistent with urban characteristics of surrounding area.
-No impacts anticipated.
+No effects anticipated.
+Air Quality Less than significant: Estimated construction and operational emissions of criteria pollutants and hazardous air pollutants are below applicable federal and regional thresholds.
+Less than significant: Adverse effects from Veterans having to travel to the West Los Angeles or Sepulveda VA Medical Centers to receive specialized care, resulting in increased mobile emissions affecting regional air quality.